 How do you take care of Scindapsus treubii 'Moonlight’?

-Care for Scindapsus treubii 'Moonlight’ by keeping it in a warm, moderately humid environment.
+Scindapsus treubii 'Moonlight’ care involves keeping it in a warm, moderately humid environment.
 Take care not to overwater this house plant by letting its soil dry out in between waterings.
 During winter make sure that it is kept in a room that stays above 10°C and repot the plant every couple of years.
 Cold drafts and soggy soil can inhibit this plant’s growth, keep it healthy by regularly misting it instead of overwatering.

 What light does Scindapsus treubii 'Moonlight’ need?